© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Holme Mill Iron Bridge is a scheduled monument protected by Historic England under reference 1005395.
 View the official record →

-Holme Mill Iron Bridge is a cast iron bridge located in Bedfordshire, England, dating from the early industrial period.
+Holme Mill Iron Bridge is a cast iron bridge located in Bedfordshire, dating to the early nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005395.

 Holme Mill Iron Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005395.